TurnNetwork/turn-go/cmd/keytool/README.md

-platonkey
+bubblekey
 ======

-platonkey is a simple command-line tool for working with PlatON keyfiles.
+bubblekey is a simple command-line tool for working with Bubble keyfiles.

 # Usage

-### `platonkey generate`
+### `bubblekey generate`

 Generate a new keyfile.
 If you want to use an existing private key to use in the keyfile, it can be